ARCHER KNOX

 Not because it is incomplete—but because adaptation occurs before exposure is necessary.

+When visibility is forced, the transition is not reactive.
 It reflects readiness maintained in advance of the moment.

 Operating standards before action.